Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 Enter a name for the new workflow.

 - *Select a unique key for your new workflow*
 Enter a key for the workflow.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be unique within the workflow version.

 - *Choose the data type of your start place*
 Enter the name of the start place or a keyword to search for and select the appropriate place in the list of places.